kamilazdybal/PCAfold/docs/tutorials/demo-clustering.rst

   Border values for bins:
   [-1.  -0.2  0.2  1. ]

-  Bounds for cluster 1:
+  Bounds for cluster 0:
   	-1.0, -0.2121
-  Bounds for cluster 2:
+  Bounds for cluster 1:
   	-0.1919, 0.1919
-  Bounds for cluster 3:
+  Bounds for cluster 2:
   	0.2121, 1.0

 The visual result of this clustering can be seen below: